 The gallery has a temporary exhibition space, and an airy glass-fronted Sculpture Gallery, which is dominated by two enormous plaster models of Tennyson and Physical Energy, as well as death masks and smaller sculpted figures that Watts used for his paintings.

-A short walk away is the Arts and Crafts mortuary chapel designed by Watts's wife Mary, the exterior a riot of terracotta decoration and the interior encrusted with colourful stucco angels.
+A short walk away is the Arts and Crafts mortuary chapel designed by Mary Watts, the exterior a riot of terracotta decoration and the interior encrusted with colourful stucco angels.